kosail/KVantage/README.md

 ## 🚀 Current Status

-- **Development Stage:** Early Development (UI prototypes completed, backend control system in progress).
+- **Development Stage:** NOT USABLE.
+No backend implemented yet.
+It is still on early Development (UI prototypes completed, backend control system in progress).
 By now, I think I will rely on the wonderful project [batmanager](https://github.com/LevitatingBusinessMan/batmanager) written in Rust as the backend.
 If not, then I will probably rely on pure Kotlin (I'll figure that our later).
 - **Functionality:** The GUI allows toggling performance profiles, battery thresholds, and rapid charge settings.
 System-level integration is being tested on Lenovo devices.
 - **Usability:** Designed to be intuitive, light, and visually appealing, following minimal principles and Gruvbox theming.
 - **Known Limitations:** System compatibility is limited to Lenovo laptops that expose firmware interfaces via `/sys`, `acpi`, or `ideapad-laptop` kernel module.
 Some features may require root permissions or external CLI tools.